i2xzy/phylogeny-graphql-server/README.md

 ## Installation

-To run the server, run this commands:
+To run the server, run these commands:

 ```bash
 npm i && npm start